arpitbbhayani/knowledge-base/hash-table-internals/resizing-a-hash-table-and-why-are-they-always-doubled/gist.md

 Inserting the 2nd element is: allocating an array of size 2, copying 1 element from the old array, and then inserting the 2nd element; so in all O(2) operations.

-Hence inserting the nth element is: allocating an array of size n, copying n-1 elements from the old array, and then inserting the nth element; so in all O(n) operations.
+Hence, inserting the nth element is: allocating an array of size n, copying n-1 elements from the old array, and then inserting the nth element; so in all O(n) operations.

-Total operations to to insert `n` elements = 1 + 2 + ... + n = (n(n-1))/2 which is O(n^2).
+Total operations to insert `n` elements = 1 + 2 + ... + n = (n(n-1))/2 which is O(n^2).

 ### Doubling every time

-If we double every time, inserting `n` elements requires O(n) time, as are spacing out an expensive resize operation.
+If we double every time, inserting `n` elements requires O(n) time, as it is spacing out an expensive resize operation.
 We would be inserting n/2 elements before resizing the array to 2n.

-Note: For a detailed amortized analysis, please refer to the video attached here where I have explained the reasoning in depth.
+Note: For a detailed amortized analysis, please refer to the video attached here, where I have explained the reasoning in depth.

 ## Why is a hash table array always a power of 2?